 - Former North Andover School Superintendent Harry Harutunian fined $6,000 for improperly creating a part-time custodial job for his girlfriend's son, for directing school custodians to transport the son to and from work, and covering up his actions to create the job.

 - Spencer Selectman Kevin Hayes fined $1,000 for using his position in an attempt to avoid arrest or the issuance of a traffic citation against him.

-- Norton Building Inspector Raymond Hebert was found to have violated sections 3(b) and 23(b)(3) by receiving free construction services, a builder's discount on appliances and for acting in matters involving the builders who were constructing his home, without making appropriate disclosures.
+- Norton Building Inspector Raymond Hebert violated sections 3(b) and 23(b)(3) by receiving free construction services, a builder's discount on appliances and for acting in matters involving the builders who were constructing his home, without making appropriate disclosures.

 - Lynn Fire Chief Edward Higgins fined $3,000 for promoting, supervising and approving overtime for his girlfriend, who later became his spouse.

 - The Ethics Commission denied a judge's request to dismiss a case against him. found to have violated G.L. c.
 268A, section 20.